chocolatey-community/chocolatey-packages/automatic/gnupg/README.md

 ## Notes

 - This is the modern version of GnuPG (2.2 branch).
-If you want the stable version (2.0 branch) install [Gpg4win](https://chocolatey.org/packages/Gpg4win)
+If you want the stable version (2.0 branch) install adequate version of [Gpg4win](https://chocolatey.org/packages/Gpg4win)
-- Versions 2.1.16 to 2.2.12 of this tool are availalbe as [gnupg-modern](https://chocolatey.org/packages/gnupg-modern) package (non embedded).
+- Versions 2.1.16 to 2.2.12 of this tool are availalbe as [gnupg-modern](https://chocolatey.org/packages/gnupg-modern) package (non embedded)